Hello!

 My name is Ryan Walker.
 I am an astrophotographer, astronomer, and life-long student.

-I am currently an intern at Argonne National Laboratory in the High Energy Physics division.
-I work with Dr. Lindsey Bleem on detecting brightest cluster galaxies in galaxy clusters using machine learning.
+I am currently a PhD student in the Physics department at the University of Cincinnati.
+Prior to joining the physics program in Cincinnati, I worked with Dr. Lindsey Bleem on detecting brightest cluster galaxies in galaxy clusters using machine learning.
 I graduated from the University of Michigan, Ann Arbor with a Bachelor of Science in Astronomy and Astrophysics and Interdisciplinary Physics.
-I have been an amateur astrophotographer since early 2020 when I bought my first DSLR camera started taking my own pictures of the Universe.
+I have been an amateur astrophotographer since early 2020 when I bought my first DSLR camera and started taking my own pictures of the Universe.
 I am also a musician, having played guitar since 2013 and picked up a few other instruments since then.
 In my freetime, I enjoy reading, coding, astrophotography (weather permitting), hiking, producing music, and spending time with friends.

 I have done research in a variety of areas including high energy astrophysics, strong gravitational lensing, asteroid orbital stability,

 solar imaging, photometric redshifts, galaxy clusters, and machine learning.
-Currently, I am working on using machine learning to detect
+Previously, I am worked on using machine learning to detect

 brightest cluster galaxies in galaxy clusters

 as the number of known galaxy clusters is increasing rapidly with new detector technology.
-My current project is conducted as part of the
+My previous project was conducted as part of the

 Department of Energy's Workforce Development for Teachers and Scientists' Science Undergraduate Laboratory Internships program at Argonne